How to Land Your Next CMO Job

 Benefits of Fractional Work:

 - Flexibility: Fractional roles offer a better work-life balance.
 You can manage multiple clients and projects, giving you control over your schedule.
+Incandela noted, “There are a lot of marketing leaders that are burned out right now with the industry.
+Things like advising or fractional work seem more appealing because you don’t have to deal with politics as much.”

 - Diverse Experience: Working with various companies allows you to gain a broad range of experiences and insights, enhancing your skillset.

 - Cost-Effective for Companies: Businesses benefit from high-level expertise without the full-time salary commitment, making you an attractive hire.
+According to Seidel, “I think the best ones have a focus area… like private equity-backed $30 million to $50 million cyber companies get from point A to point B with product marketing.
+That can be a great angle.”

 How to Position Yourself for Fractional Opportunities: